GeoMOER/moer-base-python/docs/units/_unit02/unit02-04_boolean_values.md

 ## Boolean Expressions
 Boolean expressions are expressions that evaluate to either True or False.
 They are commonly used in conditional statements and loops.
 There are two kind of operators.
 Relational and Logical Operators.

-#### Relational Operators
-Relational operators are used to compare values.
-The result of a comparison is a Boolean value.

 ```python
 a = 10
 b = 5